"How Can You Say" : a lamentation

 while he betrays your Gospel every weekday

-and his finger refuses to type one line
+and his finger refuses to type one solitary, lazy line of support

 and his hands refuse to move an inch across his keyboard